 "I had over 850 volunteer service hours in high school, which is kind of crazy."

-I finished 3rd in my high school class and I had really good ACT scores, so I was able to go to college wherever I wanted to go, which was really, really cool!
-I and narrowed it down to UW Oshkosh and Eau Claire.
+I finished third in my high school class and I had really good ACT scores, so I was able to go to college wherever I wanted to go, which was really, really cool!
+I narrowed it down to UW-Oshkosh and UW-Eau Claire.
 The tour guide at Oshkosh is who really sold me on coming here and I'm so glad, because I love it here.

-“I absolutely love UW Oshkosh in all ways and all senses.
+Erin: “I absolutely love UW-Oshkosh in all ways and all senses.
 It is such a wonderful place to be, the community of Oshkosh itself and the campus.
 It is so welcoming and there is so much pride to be a Titan!

 I would be nowhere near the person that I am now if I had stayed back at home.

-"I’m Donnie, I have a student job in Residence Life, in community development.
+Donnie: "I’m Donnie; I have a student job in Residence Life, in community development.